 Its easy to overlook when we don’t pay attention too much, but natural disasters are a fundamental threat to any business.

 It is likely that many businesses will not recover if there is not a business continuity plan in mind prior to a natural disaster.
 Reopening the business after a natural disaster is near impossible but with the proper planning in mind it can be as replacing hardware or changing locations.
+When writing a business plan, take the worst possibilities into account.
+The businesses that maintain longevity are the ones who are prepared and adaptable.

 Various forms of natural phenomenon can impact any business in several ways.
 Whether the threat is an earthquake, tsunami, flood, hurricane, or wildfire your data must stay protected and store in a secured location where the disaster is less likely to strike all locations.